Skip to main content

 Leg Extensions With Presses

 Build the strength in your legs and upper body in this pregnancy workout that will improve the muscles in your thighs.
-Apart from making it easier to give birth, it will also strengthen your arms to help you lift your little one.
+Apart from making it easier to give birth, pregnancy stretches will also strengthen your arms to help you lift your little one.

 office-move02_1